“Midwifery I believe is the answer – to put a well trained midwife in every village of Ethiopia would soon eradicate obstetric fistula.”

 Based in more than 90 Hamlin-supported midwifery clinics across rural Ethiopia, these trained professionals also support, nurture and empower women while sharing invaluable knowledge, building trusting networks and transforming entire communities.

-Over the past year alone, Hamlin Midwives have safely delivered 18,606 babies.
-In FY22 there was not one maternal death in a clinic where a Hamlin Midwife was placed.
+In FY24, Hamlin Midwives safely delivered 42,842 babies and there was not one maternal death in a clinic where a Hamlin Midwife was placed.

-In recent times, our midwives have also been on the frontline in the fight against COVID-19, helping to prevent infection in the communities they work in.
+In recent times, our midwives were also been on the frontline in the fight against COVID-19, helping to prevent infection in the communities they work in.

 The importance of these health professionals cannot be overemphasised.
 Every day, more than 830 women around the world die as a result of complications from pregnancy and childbirth.
 In Ethiopia, 401 mothers die for every 100,000 births.
 If midwives were present during birth, up to 90% of these deaths could be prevented, according to the International Confederation of Midwives.